profexorgeek/frostflake/readme.md

 If you use this, I'd love to know how you're using it and what you think.

-## Repository Pattern

-The `master` branch is currently where all new work happens.
-PRs should target the `master` branch.

-A "release" for FrostFlake means a new package uploaded to NPM.
-Releases should branch from main and be tagged with semantic versioning.

 ## Features

 - **FrostFlake**: the core engine provides a game loop with a `GameTime` object tracking the time elapsed between game updates and the total time elapsed.